Monday, 26 October 2015

 In case of continuity, we should see largely similar genome composition among contemporary caste and tribal populations of modern India.
 On the other hand, in case of discontinuity, these tribal populations should show a unique genome composition or they should emerge as an outliers in our cluster based analysis.

-Our extended analysis on Fst, PCA and ADMIXTURE showed similar genome composition of these tribal populations, carrying both the ANE and ASI components (Fig 1 a–1 c, Table 1 and S1 Fig).
+the ANE and ASI components (Fig 1 a–1 c, Table 1 and S1 Fig).
 We also calculated the genetic diversity of these populations with their neighbours (Table 2).

 The diversity of Kol, Bhil and Gond didn’t show any significant deviation from their neighbouring extent